 No, no, no!
 First of all, Keratosis pilaris is super common… it’ affects up to 50% of people in the United States, and nearly 80% of adults experience some form of KP at some point in their lives.

-Now, just as important to know, is that aside from the occasional itchiness that sometimes comes with these patches of rough dry skin, keratosis pilaris is not something you need to stress yourself out over.
-Easy to say when you’re not itchy and uncomfortable, we know, but just know that KP is not contagious or super serious AND the symptoms can be treated if clear skin is a priority for you!
+The itchiness that can come with these patches of rough, dry skin is uncomfortable, but definitely not something you need to stress yourself out over.
+Easy to say when you’re not itchy and uncomfortable, we know, but just know that KP is not contagious or super serious and the symptoms can be treated.

 The best way to do this?
 Regular exfoliation.
 Exfoliating is a good practice to keep for all skincare routines as it rids the surface of the skin of dead skin cells, which can lead to dullness, dryness, and clogged pores.
 To slough your skin of that dead weight, you can approach the matter in two ways: with physical exfoliation, or chemical exfoliation.